Career Readiness / Career & Technical Education

 The vision of the Sheldon ISD Career and Technical Education program is to equip students with industry certifications aligned to the needs of the community and to provide students with the skills to either begin high-skilled, high-wage careers or to continue their post-secondary education.

 CTE Offers Academic Courses and Programs that Provide:

 - Rigorous training in today’s most high-demand and high-growth career fields

 - Challenging curriculum integrated with core subjects, including English, math, and science

 - Hands-on activities based on real-world applications

 - Opportunities to complete graduation requirements and get a jumpstart on post-secondary goals

 |Gain Career and Workforce Readiness Skills and Knowledge||

 A career pathway is a coherent sequence of four or more credits in Career and Technical Education that consists of at least two courses in the same career cluster.
-Career pathways offer real-world learning and prepare students for a range of post-graduation options which can include two or four-year college, certificate programs, apprenticeships or formal job training.
+Career pathways offer real-world learning and prepare students for a range of post-graduation options which can include two or four-year college, certificate programs, apprenticeships or internships/formal training.

 What is a Coherent Sequence?